tdewin/best-practices-guide/resource_planning/direct_san.md

   -   Type: REG_DWORD
   -   Value: 0
   -   Default: 1

   **Note**: As this reduces the amount of information in debug logs
-	remember to enable it again when working with Veeam support (to facilitate debugging of the Direct SAN Access-related challenges).
+	remember to enable it again when working with Veeam support (to facilitate debugging of the Direct Storage Access-related challenges).

 -   To achieve performance versus cost use fewer proxies with more CPU cores available.
 This will help to fully utilize the HBA or